 These crispy golden Baked Parmesan Crusted Pork Chops are made using one of my favorite faux frying hacks.
-Coated in a Parmesan cheese and Panko breadcrumb coating.
-They’re drizzled with butter and baked until they’re tender and juicy on the inside and covered with that crunchy exterior we all love.
-The simple preparation and seasoned coating gives all of the flavor and texture without the mess of conventional frying.
-It’s a winning combination.
+They're coated in a Parmesan cheese and Panko breadcrumb breading, then drizzled with melted butter and baked until tender and juicy.
+The simple preparation and seasoned coating gives them all of the flavor and texture without the mess of conventional frying.
+It's a winning combination.

 Disclosure ~ If a purchase is made using one of the affiliate links on this website we may earn a small commission at no additional cost to you.
 Thank you!